Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings

 \section{Conclusion}

 With the goal of assessing the impact of regulatory policies on social welfare, this paper provides a unifying, partial identification result for the counterfactual distribution of the treatment group in difference-in-difference settings.
 Exploiting the stability of the dependence (copula) between group membership and the untreated potential outcome across time, our identification result has several advantages: (1) it applies to any outcome distribution, whether continuous, discrete or mixed, (2) it is invariant to monotonic transformations of the outcome, (3) it can allow for nonrandom selection into treatment without restricting the evolution of the marginal distribution of the potential outcomes across time.
-To quantify the impact of regulatory policies on social welfare, we introduce a broad class of treatment effect parameters to quantify the impact of the policy on social welfare.
-This broad class includes the ATT as well as the Gini social welfare treatment effect on the treated as a special case.
+To quantify the impact of regulatory policies on social welfare, we introduce a broad class of treatment effect parameters.
+This class includes the ATT as well as the Gini social welfare treatment effect on the treated as a special case.
 We illustrate the empirical relevance of our results using a minimum wage application revisiting \citet{Cengizetal2019}. \begin{singlespace} \end{singlespace}